Abul Hasan Ali Hasani Nadwi: Intellectual Discourse

-Reconstruction of Western Civilization
+Reconstruction of Western Civilisation

-West with its technology has been able to master the civilization of the world today because it is considered able to answer the challenges and demands of the modern world.
-Nadwi provides insightful views and ideas about how the concept of Islam in life.
-In some of his ideas, he does not give Misconceptions of the goodness of life with the advancement of technology and identity, but the value of the glorified modernity of the West has the building of cultural values which is 'misconception' with Islamic terminology.
-Nadwi in this case also reveals that tribal wars and identity with the West can be seen from two perspectives; First, the defense of identity as a positive color, this view is expressed as an appreciation of the consistency of geographical dichotomy and western culture in maintaining the identity and even affect the surrounding civilization, as previously revealed that the West despite having areas that tend to have the same land but can still survive as an identity the substantial where the one with the other cannot be equated.
+The West with its technology has been able to master the civilisation of the world today because it is considered able to answer the challenges and demands of the modern world.
+Nadwi provides insightful views and ideas about the concept of Islam in life.
+In some of his ideas, he does not give misconceptions of the goodness of life with the advancement of technology and identity, but the value of the glorified modernity of the West has the building of cultural values which is 'misconception' with Islamic terminology.
+Nadwi in this case also reveals that tribal wars and identity with the West can be seen from two perspectives; First, the defense of identity as a positive color, this view is expressed as an appreciation of the consistency of geographical dichotomy and western culture in maintaining the identity and even affect the surrounding civilisation, as previously revealed that the West despite having areas that tend to have the same land but can still survive as an identity the substantial where the one with the other cannot be equated.
 According to Nadwi such a concept contains an Islamic value.
 A Muslim must be able to show his identity as a Muslim, preserving this identity is certainly not merely an identity in a literal sense, more than that, the identity that is meant is a terminological meaning that embodies the various values that emulate it.
 A Muslim should have an existence based on Islam (Al-Quran and Ḥadis).
 Islam as a value (identity) must be maintained in accordance with the indicators (arguments) in it.
-For example in terms of association, in terms of neighborhood, in terms of dress, including in terms of economic.
+For example, in terms of association, in terms of neighborhood, in terms of dress, including in terms of economic.
 Because in the true Islam through the value contained in it has contained a variety of teachings that are quite universal, including in the things mentioned above.
 Maintaining Identity as a Muslim the law must be done because that is part of the meaning of Islam itself as a theology (belief).
 Nadwi reveals that maintaining identity is the first step to strengthening faith in Muslims.